 Welcome to Brigham Young University's (BYU) Master of Athletic Training program (MAT).
 This handbook has been designed to assist you in having a successful experience as an athletic training student (ATS), as well as assisting in your preparation to become a certified athletic trainer (ATC).
 The purpose of this handbook is to inform you of the policies and procedures of our program and give you a brief outline of what to expect.
-Important forms and documents are included in the appendix.
+Important forms and documents are included in the appendices.
 Our MAT is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 BYU has one of the earliest-established athletic training programs, and we are proud of our heritage and tradition.
 Faculty and staff maintain the high standards and high expectations established by Mark Ricard, Marv Robison, George Curtis, Earlene Durrant, Gaye Merrill, and David Kaiser.
 It is our goal to be one of the best and most effective athletic training programs in the United States and the world.
-The faculty, staff, and athletic training students must all work together in order to achieve such a goal.
+The faculty, staff, preceptors or mentors and athletic training students must all work together in order to achieve such a goal.
 As students, you must each strive for individual excellence.
-It is recommended that you use this handbook throughout the program.
+It is required that you use this handbook throughout the program.

 By reading this handbook, you will be familiar with the roles and responsibilities that you have as an ATS as well as avoid policy and procedure errors.
 These types of errors put our ATP status at risk.
-Once you have read and understood this information, you are to sign the Verification Form for Completing Athletic Training Student Handbook located in Appendix F. Please place this form in your folder in 228 SFH to be kept permanently.
-This will assure you, and represent to program administrators, that you understand all of the policies and procedures of our athletic training program.
+Once you have read and understood this information, you are to sign the Verification Form for Completing Athletic Training Student Handbook located in Appendix G. Please place this form in your folder in 228 SFH to be kept permanently.
+This will assure you represent to program administrators that you understand all of the policies and procedures of our athletic training program.
 All other critical program documents, except your application, must be placed in your folder in 228 SFH.
+Confidential documents will be kept in the program director's office in individual student folders.

 Once again, welcome to BYU's MAT.
-We look forward to working with you as you strive to become a competent, certified athletic trainer. • Sincerely, Dr. Milra Diada, ATC A onen Walls, A TC Dlain Empay, DT.
-ATC Dr. Mike Diede, ATC Athletic Training Program Director Aaron Wells, ATC Coordinator of Clinical Education Blain Empey, PT, ATC Athletic Training Staff Aunche Frammg Frogram Difector Coordinator of Chillean Education Aunche Framing Staff
+We look forward to working with you as you strive to become a competent, certified athletic trainer.

+Sincerely,

+Dr. Mike Diede, ATC

+Mike T Diede

+Athletic Training Program Director

+Aaron Wells, ATC

+Coordinator of Clinical Education